Detroit police seek ‘serial murderer’ in deaths of 3 women

-DETROIT (AP) - Police in Detroit say the killings of three women since March could be the work of a “serial murderer and rapist.”
+DETROIT (AP) - Investigators believe a “serial murderer and rapist” is at large in Detroit after the decomposed body of a third woman was found Wednesday in a vacant house, the police chief said.

-Chief James Craig says the homicides appear to be connected.
-He spoke to reporters after a body was discovered in a vacant house Wednesday, more than two months after the first victim was found.
+Chief James Craig said the homicides, which began in March, appear to be related to the sex trade.

 Two of the three women were in their early 50s.
-One died of blunt force trauma, while the cause of the other deaths remains under investigation.
+One died of blunt force trauma, while the cause of the other deaths remains under investigation, Craig told reporters.

+“We believe this is a serial murderer and rapist, and we want to alert all sex workers, particularly those who work inside vacant houses, to beware,” Craig said.

-Craig says detectives believe the women worked in the sex trade.
-The chief says he’s not trying to “create an alarm across the city.”
-But he’s making a public appeal for more information, especially from people who accept money for sex and go into vacant buildings.
+He made a public appeal for more information, especially from people who accept money for sex, although he also cautioned that “we’re not trying to create an alarm across the city.”

 Copyright © 2019 The Washington Times, LLC.